w3st-io/rptide/notes.md

 3. Make code more object oriented
 	a) Use default return object

-4. Make middleware to add user details
+4. Make middleware to add user details.